Duncan: Have you ever seen the old man?

 JD: He coughs loudly during almost every period too.
-One time our Property professor asked him to leave because he was so disruptive, and Blue replied, “I’m very sick, but no”.
+Our Property professor asked him to leave this morning because he was so disruptive, and Blue replied, “I’m very sick, but no”.

 Duncan: What the hell man?
-That is extremely strange, not to mention rude.
+That’s extremely strange, not to mention rude.